-In their technical use, the expression "reduction" refers to an asymmetrical relation between a relatum A and a relatum B. The assertion that A is reducible to B admits of many different interpretations depending on how the relatums of the relation are conceived and on the conditions that the relevant relatums must fulfil to instantiate the relation.54
+In their technical use, the expression "reduction" refers to an asymmetrical relation between a relatum A and a relatum B. The assertion that A is reducible to B admits of many different interpretations depending on how the relatums of the relation are conceived and on the conditions that the relevant relatums must fulfil to instantiate the relation.

 It has been suggested that, depending on how the relatums are conceived (the type of entities making up the reduction relation), it is possible to distinguish between representational reductions and ontological reductions.
-While the conditions of an appropriate model of representational reduction would require the identification of a specific kind of intentional resemblance between the representational entities (ie, theories, models, concepts), the conditions of an appropriate model of ontological reduction would require the identification of a specific kind of intrinsic resemblance between the non-representational entities (ie, objects, properties, events).55
+While the conditions of an appropriate model of representational reduction would require the identification of a specific kind of intentional resemblance between the representational entities (ie, theories, models, concepts), the conditions of an appropriate model of ontological reduction of a specific kind of intentification of a specific kind of intentional resemblance between the representational entities (ie, theories, models, concepts), the conditions of a specific kind of intrinsic resemblance between the non-representational entities (ie, objects, properties, events).